 Cluster level deduplication only maintains a single copy of blocks A, B & D. A2, B2 & D2 are just pointers to A1, B1 & D1.
 This results in greater efficiencies in terms of utilization.

-Cohesity’s global deduplication across all nodes in a cluster results in less storage consumed, compared with just node level deduplication used in several other data protection solutions.
+Cohesity’s global deduplication across all nodes in a cluster results in less storage consumed, compared with just node level deduplication used in several other backup and recovery solutions.